-May-Thurner syndrome affects two blood vessels that go to your legs -- and it could make you more likely to have a DVT (deep vein thrombosis) in your left leg.
+May-Thurner syndrome, also known as iliac vein compression syndrome or Cockett's syndrome, affects two blood vessels that go to your legs.
+It could make you more likely to have a DVT (deep vein thrombosis) in your left leg.

 Your blood vessels carry blood to every part of your body.
 Your arteries move blood away from your heart, and your veins bring it back.
 Sometimes, arteries and veins cross over each other.
 Normally, that’s not a problem.
 But it is if you have May-Thurner syndrome.

 This condition involves your right iliac artery, which carries blood to your right leg, and the left iliac vein, which brings blood out of your left leg toward your heart.